 Graduates can progress to the one year add-on Bachelor of Science in Information Technology Administration at the Mayo campus or a similar programme at another institute.

-Applicants are required to make a Direct Application to GMIT through our Online Admissions system and then attend for interview - click here for instructions on how to make a Direct Application online.
+Applicants will be required to make a Direct Application to GMIT through our Online Admissions system and then attend for interview - click here for instructions on how to make a Direct Application online.

 - Leaving Certificate or FETAC/QQI Level 5 exam results